Site icon Bia review

 5. Fluorescent

-Best Use: Ideal for indoor photography under fluorescent lighting to achieve more natural colors.
+Best Use: Indoor type photography under fluorescent light should be more natural in coloring.

 6. Flash

-Description: The Flash white balance setting is designed to match the color temperature of a typical camera flash, which is around 5500K.
+Description: Flash white balance is designed for the match-up of the color temperature of an average camera flash, which is around 5500K.

 Best Use: Use the Flash setting when using an external flash or built-in flash to achieve accurate color reproduction in your photos.